railsuser2014/openobject-doc-book-en/multi/Logistic/process/process.rst

 The following example will be structured as follows:

-First, we will make a sales order for one unit of our product (Basic PC) in the company OpenERP France for the customer NotSoTiny.
-Then this will be sent to the company OpenERP Belgium that stocks the Basic PCs.
-An order of one unit will be sent to OpenERP Belgium from OpenERP France.
+First, we will make a sales order for one unit of our product (Computer) in the company OpenERP France for the customer FranceTiny.
+Then this will be sent to the company OpenERP BE that stocks the Computers.
+An order of one unit will be sent to OpenERP BE from OpenERP France.
 OpenERP will purchase the product from its supplier (in this case, Dell Belgium).
-Second, OpenERP France will have to invoice the delivered quantities sent by OpenERP Belgium to NotSoTiny.
+Second, OpenERP France will have to invoice the delivered quantities sent by OpenERP Belgium to FranceTiny.

 .. toctree::